galaxyproject/training-material/topics/computational-chemistry/tutorials/med-chem-data/tutorial.md

 It is important that medicinal chemists keep in mind those features while both searching for data and publishing it.
 In this way we can focus on the main aspects of data management, try to improve the availability and normalisation of data, and be aware of limitations of repositories and inconsistencies in data quality.

 ## FAIR MedChem
 Those are the properties that the compounds can be easily searched by if all the information is included in the database.
 There is a need of assessing other molecular properties.
-This is one of the reasons why new repositories are being developed – they are more specific and gather particular properties of interest [EXAMPLE?].
+This is one of the reasons why new repositories are being developed – they are more specific and gather particular properties of interest.
 How much easier the life of scientists could be if the relevant data was publicly available, well-ordered and contained the needed metadata?
 By submitting the data with necessary information to the repository is a good way to make the data FAIR.
 This will make it:
 - **F**indable, as the data will be given specific identifiers
 - **A**ccessible, as the data will be available online, open and free where possible